intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 A large number of protocol mechanisms today fall into one of two
-categories: authenticated and private communication that is only visible to the a very limited set nodes, often one on each "end"; and unauthenticated public communication that is visible to all nodes on a path.
+categories: authenticated and private communication that is only visible to the a very limited set of parties, often one on each "end"; and unauthenticated public communication that is also visible to all network elements on a path.

 Exposed information encourages pervasive monitoring, which is described in RFC 7258 {{RFC7258}}, and may also be